 Border Patrol Arrests Convicted Sex Offender

-CALEXICO, Calif. – U.S. Border Patrol agents assigned to the El Centro Sector arrested a previously deported sex offender on Tuesday.
+CALEXICO, Calif. – U.S. Border Patrol agents assigned to the El Centro Sector arrested a previously deported sex offender Saturday morning.

-On Apr.
-16, at around 7:30 p.m., agents assigned to the Calexico Station, arrested a man suspected of illegally entering the U.S. approximately 12 miles east of the Calexico West Port of Entry.
-Agents arrested the man and transported him to the El Centro station for immigration and criminal history screening.
+The incident occurred at around 12:15 a.m., when agents assigned to the Calexico Station encountered a man suspected of illegally entering the United States approximately three miles east of the Calexico Downtown Port of Entry.
+Agents arrested the man and transported him to the El Centro Station for immigration and criminal history screening.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between official ports of entry.
 CBP is charged with securing the borders of the United States while enforcing hundreds of laws and facilitating lawful trade and travel.